pioio/ezcli/README.md

 ## Disclaimer
 This library is still in early development and API will continue to change.
-If you need a more mature solution, consider using [pyinvoke](https://www.pyinvoke.org/).
+If you need a more mature solution, consider using [pyinvoke](https://www.pyinvoke.org/) or Taskfile.dev.

 ## Prior art and comparison
 ### pyinvoke